Faster parameterized algorithms for modification problems to minor-closed classes: Abstract

 \section{Abstract}

 Let $\Gcal$ be a minor-closed graph class and let $G$ be an $n$-vertex graph.
-We say that $G$ is a \emph{$k$-apex} of $\Gcal$ if $G$ contains a set $S$ of at most $k$ vertices such that $G\setminus S$ belongs to $\Gcal$.
-Our first result is an algorithm that decides whether $G$ is a $k$-apex of $\Gcal$ in time $2^{\poly(k)}\cdot n^2$.
-This algorithm improves the previous one, given by Sau, Stamoulis, and Thilikos~[ICALP~2020, TALG 2022], whose running time was $2^{\poly(k)}\cdot n^3$.
+We say that $G$ is a \emph{$k$-apex} of $\Gcal$ if $G$ contains a set $S$ of at most $k$ vertices such that $G\setminus S$ belongs to~$\Gcal$.
+Our first result is an algorithm that decides whether $G$ is a $k$-apex of $\Gcal$ in time $2^{\poly(k)}\cdot n^2$, improving a previous algorithm by Sau, Stamoulis, and Thilikos~[ICALP~2020, TALG 2022] whose running time was $2^{\poly(k)}\cdot n^3$.
 The \emph{elimination distance} of $G$ to $\Gcal$, denoted by $\ed_\Gcal(G)$, is the minimum number of rounds required to reduce each connected component of $G$ to a graph in $\Gcal$ by removing one vertex from each connected component in each round.
 Bulian and Dawar~[Algorithmica~2017] provided an \FPT-algorithm, with parameter $k$, to decide whether $\ed_\Gcal(G)\leq k$.
-This algorithm is based on the computability of the minor-obstructions and its dependence on $k$ is not explicit.
-We extend the techniques used in the first algorithm to decide whether $\ed_\Gcal(G)\leq k$ in time $2^{2^{2^{\poly(k)}}}\cdot n^2$.
+The class of graphs with $\ed_G\leq k$ is minor-closed, hence characterized by a finite set of excluded minors.
+The algorithm of Bulian and Dawar is based on the computability of this finite minor-obstruction set and its dependence on $k$ is not explicit.
+We extend the techniques used in our first algorithm to decide whether $\ed_\Gcal(G)\leq k$ in time $2^{2^{2^{\poly(k)}}}\cdot n^2$.
 This is the first algorithm for this problem with an explicit parametric dependence in $k$.
 In the special case where $\Gcal$ excludes some apex-graph as a minor, we give two alternative algorithms, one running in time $2^{{2^{\Ocal(k^2\log k)}}}\cdot n^2$ and one running in time $2^{\poly(k)}\cdot n^3$.
 As a stepping stone for these algorithms, we provide an algorithm that decides whether $\ed_\Gcal(G)\leq k$ in time $2^{\Ocal(\tw\cdot k + \tw\log\tw)}\cdot n$, where $\tw$ is the treewidth of $G$.
 This algorithm combines the dynamic programming framework of Reidl, Rossmanith, Villaamil, and Sikdar~[ICALP 2014] for the particular case where $\Gcal$ contains only the empty graph (i.e., for treedepth) with the representative-based techniques introduced by Baste, Sau, and Thilikos~[SODA 2020].
 In the complexities above, {\sf poly} is a polynomial function whose degree depends on ${\cal G}$, and the hidden constants also depend on ${\cal G}$.
 Finally, we provide explicit upper bounds on the size of the graphs in the minor-obstruction set of the class of graphs ${\cal E}_k({\cal G})=\{G \mid \ed_\Gcal(G)\leq k\}$.